 Gen. J.R.
 “Jack” Dailey, a retired U.S. Marine Corps four-star general and pilot, became the director of the Smithsonian’s National Air and Space Museum in January 2000.

 Eight major exhibitions have opened in the museum’s original building with Dailey at the helm.
 In support of the Smithsonian’s strategic planning efforts, the museum has expanded its public-program, Web and distance-learning activities.
 Dailey came to the museum from the National Aeronautics and Space Administration, where he had been the acting deputy administrator (1992–1999) since retiring from the U.S. Marine Corps.
 At NASA, he led the agency’s internal operations.

 His career in the Marine Corps spanned 36 years and included extensive command and staff experience.
-He has flown more than 7,000 hours in a wide variety of aircraft and helicopters.
-During two tours in Vietnam, he flew 450 missions.
+He has flown more than 7,500 hours in a wide variety of aircraft and helicopters.
+During two tours in Vietnam, he flew 450 combat missions.
 He was promoted to the rank of general and named Assistant Commandant of the Marine Corps in 1990.
 He has numerous personal decorations for his service in the Marine Corps and NASA.

 While at NASA, Dailey served on the President’s Management Council, co-chaired the Aeronautics and Astronautics Coordinating Board and was a national delegate to the Research and Technology Organization supporting NATO.